smartaleciam/playcard/README.md

-# playcard - Master Brain System
+# Playcard - Master Brain System

 Developing a new type of system due to
 1. Loads of wires from the Rasp pi